Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tsequence_5_g0_prcc.md

 ABBR:  Let's find the relation between the consecutive terms of the sequence.

-The difference between the terms is $- 9$.
+The next term is calculated by subtracting $9$ from the previous term.
 Hence, the sequence would be:

 $
 \begin{matrix}